Chnetaam/Python_Learnings/README.md

-echo "This Directory refers  to all my Python learnings."
+  This Directory refers  to all my Python learnings.